allespin/chatbot-with-ollama-langchain-react/README.md

 # Chatbot · Ollama + LangChain + React (English)

-Development of a full-stack chatbot that runs entirely locally, without relying on paid external APIs.
-The back-end was built in Python, using FastAPI for the API, LangChain to structure the conversations, and Ollama to run the language model directly on the machine.
-Responses arrive via streaming, and the chatbot keeps the conversation history to provide context-aware answers.
+A full-stack chatbot application running entirely locally, without relying on external APIs.
+The backend was developed in Python using FastAPI for API delivery, LangChain for conversational flow management, and Ollama for running language models locally.

+Responses are delivered through streaming, and the chatbot maintains conversation history, allowing interactions with continuous context.

-On the front-end, the interface was built with React and Tailwind CSS, with components inspired by shadcn/ui, aiming for a clean and responsive experience.
+On the frontend, the interface was built with React, Tailwind CSS, and components inspired by shadcn/ui, providing a modern, responsive, and intuitive user experience.

-The assistant was also configured to respond to messages in other languages.
+The assistant also supports multiple languages, allowing interactions in different languages.

 ## Structure

 ```